yzerlaut/Network_State_Index/README.md

 ## Notes

-My implementation of the continuous wavelet transform (`nsi.my_cwt`) is not very efficient...
+My implementation of the continuous wavelet transform (`nsi.my_cwt`) is not particularly efficient...
 Any suggestions/ideas to improve this is very welcome :)